hyperskill/hyperstyle/src/python/evaluation/plots/README.md

 **Required arguments**:
 1. `diffs_file_path` — path to a file with serialized diffs that were founded by [diffs_between_df.py](../inspectors/diffs_between_df.py).
 2. `save_dir` — directory where the plotted charts will be saved.
 3. `config_path` — path to the yaml file containing information about the charts to be plotted.
+A description of the config and its example is provided in [this section](#example-of-config).

 **Optional arguments**: